Special Edition Blog Series on PhD Abstracts (Part II)

 Data processing and AI-based techniques are now widely used in multiple sectors, including business, sociology, healthcare, mobility, research, etc. Moreover, companies and public organizations have produced and/or collected various types of data which today are stored in data silos that need to be integrated to build a data economy that drives innovation.
 Such data spaces should involve different stakeholders in collaborative data processing including distributed data life cycle as well as decentralized data governance.
 Naturally, when several systems are interconnected to carry out each step of the data life cycle, this data life cycle can be defined as distributed.
 When multiple entities manage data governance, this type of data governance is called decentralized data governance.
 Collaborative data processing raises several issues and challenges, especially, ensuring the reliability of distributed systems, trust in the decentralized governance of data processing, and compliance with legal requirements concerning data processing.
 Data quality plays a central role in these challenges to create a data economy.
 Data quality evaluation is a potential indicator to enhance the reliability, trust, and legal compliance of shared data across collaborative data processing.
 The main contribution of my research will respond to questions such as: are data governance stakeholders able to make the right decisions to maintain data quality?
 What are the data quality criteria that can be used to assess trust in all data governance stakeholders based on their actions and decisions?
 What are the data quality criteria pertinent to data governance?
 Then, how to assess the reliability of all components in distributed systems, i.e. the ability of each component to perform correctly and not degrade the quality of the data?
 How to create data quality contracts at each step of the data life cycle based on appropriate data quality criteria?
 Finally, how do we respond to the fact that there is no existing work that categorizes data quality criteria according to different EU regulations, such as the GDPR, the Data Act, or the Data Governance Act?

-LeADS Conference “Legally compliant data-driven society”
+LeADS Final Conference “Legally compliant data-driven society”

 2024, the final year of the LeADS project, will finish with an intensive three-day meeting packed with a wide variety of LeADS activities.
 Organized by the LeADS consortium, the activities will take place in Pisa at the Sant’Anna School of Advanced Studies.
 During these three days, three distinct events will take place, amongst them the Conference on Legally compliant data-driven society on 11 October 2024.